-If you are looking for an accountant to handle your minimum franchise tax, you can find the one best suited for your business with Thumbtack's free online service.
+If you're looking for an accountant to handle your minimum franchise tax, you can find the one best suited for your business with 1-800 accountant.

-Hiring an accountant within Thumbtack helps provide transparency throughout the hiring process, allowing you to see reviews of each professional before making a final decision.
+Hiring an accountant within 1-800 accountant helps provide transparency throughout the hiring process, allowing you to see reviews of each professional before making a final decision.

 By using Thumbtack's free service to hire an accountant for legal services, you can ensure that your company gets the best service for the lowest price.